Unitary representations of the fundamental group of Orbifolds: Polystable vector bundles on orbifolds

-\begin{proof} By \cite{vistoli-kresch} we can find a diagram where $Y'$ and $X'$ are smooth projective varieties and the horizontal morphisms are finite and dominant.
-By Lemma \ref{lemfinite}, the pullback $g^*\sE$ is polystable, and also, $c_1(g^*\sE)\,=\,0$, and $c_2(g^*\sE)\cdot c_1(g^*{\mathcal L})^{n-2}\,=\,0$; note that $g^*{\mathcal L}$ is ample because $g$ is finite.
-Thus, $g^*\sE$ is given by a unitary representation of the fundamental group of $X'$ \cite{Do}, \cite{mr}.
+By \cite{vistoli-kresch} we can find a diagram where $Y'$ and $X'$ are smooth projective varieties, and the horizontal morphisms are finite and dominant.
+By Lemma \ref{lemfinite}, the pullback $g^*\sE$ is polystable, and also, $c_1(g^*\sE)\,=\,0$, and $c_2(g^*\sE)\cdot c_1(g^*{\mathcal L})^{d-2}\,=\,0$; note that $g^*{\mathcal L}$ is ample because $g$ is finite.
+Thus, $g^*\sE$ is given by a unitary representation of the fundamental group of $X'$ (see Theorem \ref{mrns} and the paragraph following it).
 Therefore, $f'^*g^*\sE$ is also given by a unitary representation of the fundamental group of $Y'$, and hence it is polystable.
-Thus by Lemma \ref{lemfinite}, $f^*\sE$ is polystable. \end{proof}
+Thus by Lemma \ref{lemfinite}, the pullback $f^*\sE$ is polystable. \end{proof}